T-i-a-7/T-i-a-7/README.md

 ### Hi there 👋

 > [!NOTE]
-> I'm still working on this page so ignore it fow now
+> I'm still working on this page so ignore it for now

 <!--
 **T-i-a-7/T-i-a-7** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.